 During the summer (May–September) and at Christmas, establishments get booked up very quickly, so booking a few weeks in advance is advisable.
 If you are travelling on a tighter budget it pays to stay in the larger towns and cities over the weekend, when rates drop in response to the mass exodus of businessmen heading home.
 If you do arrive without a booking, head to the nearest tourist information office; the staff will ring round to see which establishments have vacancies.
 You may have to pay a small deposit but this fee will be deducted from your room rate on arrival at the hotel.

-The medieval layout of many of Flanders’ oldest towns and cities has thankfully prevented a huge number of multinational mega-chains squeezing in and as a result, smaller establishments, oozing character, have managed to stay.
-Rooms are almost always equipped with TV, Wi-Fi, telephone, and en-suite bathroom, and a buffet breakfast, usually continental, is normally included in the price.
-Rates range from €70 for a standard double in a low-end hotel, to €250 plus for a double in the top-end establishments.
+The medieval layout of Flanders’ oldest towns and cities has thankfully prevented many mega-chains from squeezing in and as a result smaller establishments, oozing character, have managed to stay.
+Given the Flemish flair for design, boutique hotels are particularly exceptional, though you’ll also find international luxury chains.
+Rates range from around €60 for a double in a low-end hotel outside of the major cities to €300 plus for a double in the top-end establishments.